magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 ### Vendor-Bundled Extensions

 With the exception of [Braintree](https://docs.magento.com/user-guide/payment/braintree.html), all vendor-bundled extensions have been removed from the {{ site.data.var.ee }} 2.4.4 code base.
-Merchants should migrate to the official extensions, which are available on the Commerce Marketplace.
+Merchants should migrate to the official extensions, which are available on the Commerce Marketplace. <!--- AC-1165-->

 ### PWA Studio

 PWA Studio v.12.3.0 is compatible with {{ site.data.var.ee }} 2.4.4.
+It includes support for reCaptcha, Page Builder content optimization, and personalized content.
 For information about enhancements and bug fixes, see [PWA Studio releases](https://github.com/magento/pwa-studio/releases).
 See [Version compatibility](https://developer.adobe.com/commerce/pwa-studio/integrations/adobe-commerce/version-compatibility/) for a list of PWA Studio versions and their compatible {{ site.data.var.ee }} core versions.

 ### PayPal Payment enhancements